OlofH2/Before-Fab-Academy/docs/FinalProject.md

 Then I saw the final project called Cloudio in Fab Academy by [Wim Lance](https://archive.fabacademy.org/archives/2017/fablabbcn/students/4/?fbclid=IwY2xjawGtV-xleHRuA2FlbQIxMAABHf_CMNKYg_JXdylS7TvDwCbYmvoqZ3rK_b5B2yk4m1mZU0VTOpcq3RT0cg_aem_BLl3n2J2xJ3GL85Ako3vgA) and I liked the idea about levitation very much.
 I wondered if I could do something similar with my Greenland shark idea.
 I would like to see it floating calmly in the air, just as it floats slowly around in the cold sea.
 Maybe it would be possible to lasercut wavelike lines in the box/base and let Neopixel lights move and shine out of the box, casting ripples onto the walls or ceiling as if it was a reflection from the sea.

 I would do a 3D design and print the shark.
 The box would be cut out of birch plywood and all elements, microcomputer, battery, solenoid coils?, magnetic wave sensor? packaged in the box.
-The shark would include ......
+The shark would include ......This is an incomplete list and [Svavar Konráðsson](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/index.html) pointed out that I have to decide what kind of input I would like to use.
+The same goes for the Sun wall and the Sun lamp idea.

 ###Mindmap for Greenland shark